 - 1. The principal of a participating school will assist the college in determining which teachers on the faculty are willing and able to serve as cooperating teachers. - 2.
 The director of field experiences will make the final selection from the list of participating teachers.
-In making these selections, the director will consider the following: - Under normal circumstances, teacher candidates will not be assigned to teachers having fewer than two years teaching experience. - b.
+In making these selections, the director will consider the following: - a.
+Under normal circumstances, teacher candidates will not be assigned to teachers having fewer than two years teaching experience. - b.
 Cooperating teachers must hold a valid teaching license. - c.
 Generally, no more than two teachers in a school will be assigned teacher candidates during the same term. - 3.
-All teachers who serve as cooperating teachers are encouraged to participate in a summer workshop for participating teachers at least once during their career as a supervisor.
-This two-day workshop rotates from New Ulm, to Watertown, to Milwaukee, and to Appleton on an annual basis to accommodate the needs of participating teachers. - 4.
+All teachers who serve as cooperating teachers are encouraged to take the Supervisory Practices course for participating teachers at least once during their career as a supervisor.
+This two-day workshop rotates to different districts (generally in Minnesota and Wisconsin) on an annual basis to accommodate the needs of participating teachers. - 4.
 The college prefers to assign students to teachers who have completed or are in the process of completing requirements for ministerial certification.